What is content://cz.mobilesoft.appblock.fileprovider/cache/blank.html

-The situation unfolds as follows your Android’s AppBlock app performs its intended functions without deviation.
-The Android-based productivity application you installed to maintain focus now?
+The scenario is as follows your Android AppBlock app is doing its required functions without any deviances The productivity job application you downloaded Android-based to stay focused now?
 That’s it!
-Your phone generates this strange sequence as it attempts to assist you in achieving your desired productivity goals.
+Your phone makes this weird sequence as it tries to help you reach your intended levels of productivity.

 What Exactly Is content://cz.mobilesoft.appblock.fileprovider/cache/blank.html?